 Most call centers are moving towards remote work, so there are tons of tools designed to help employers maintain high remote employee engagement levels.

-Even if you don’t manage remote teams, you can make use of these tools to easily manage your employee groups.
+Even if you don’t manage remote agents, you can make use of these tools to easily manage your employee groups.